 The Sacrament of Holy Matrimony, or marriage, is a sacrament of Christian service.
 Marriage is a gift from God where man and woman come together for the mutual good of each other, the procreation and raising of children, and the greater service to God within society.
 Not only do husband and wife love each other and show that love to the world, but they, in a special way, demonstrate the love of God in their free, faithful, fruitful, and total union.
 Married couples have a unique opportunity to cultivate the Domestic Church, living out their faith in all circumstances in daily life.
 Check out the drop down menus below to find resources, preparation processes, and other relevant information.

 Congratulations on your new engagement!
 This is a very exciting time in your lives, and we are so glad that we can join you in your preparation!
 Because the Sacrament of Holy Matrimony is so important, there is some preparation that needs to be completed before tying the knot.
+Firstly, you have to be a registered parishioner for at least 6 months at either St. Elizabeth or St. James prior to getting married here.
 To make sure that you have enough time for all of the preparation, we ask that you contact the parish at least 6 months prior to your desired wedding date.
 In order to get your wedding date, please contact Father Sean at the parish office at 262-657-1156.
 Please do not formalize a date with any other venues or vendors until you have scheduled your wedding with the parish.
 Once your date has been set, the rest of the wedding preparation process can begin!